imanousar/Automatic-Subtitles-Synchronization/SubSync Auth/README.md

         pip install subsync

 Using our models
-Our models are the `subsync.pb` file inside `/GRU/model` and `/BLSTM/model`.
+Our models are the `subsync.pb` files found inside `/BGRU/model` or `/LSTM/model`.
-Copy the model you want to use to `subsync_app/lib/python3.6/site-packages/subsync` and replace the existing `subsync.pb`
+Copy the model that you want to use to `subsync_app/lib/python3.6/site-packages/subsync` and replace the existing `subsync.pb` file.

-In order to run the app to sync subtitles the movie must be in the same folder and have the same name e.g.  my_movie.mp4 , my_movie.srt
+Make sure that the .srt file has the same name as the movie file (ie. moviefile.mp4 -> moviefile.srt)

     cd subsync_app
     source bin/activate
     subsync {path_to_the_movie}
 subsync replaces the given subtitle with the synced one

-### subsync neural net train
+### Subsync - Artificial Neural Network Train

 clone the repo https://github.com/tympanix/subsync.git and install the packages